What Is a technology roadmap?

 • IT and Engineering

-As a business matures, its requirements to continue delivering a competitive product or service will grow and evolve as well.
-From personnel to workflow management to capital investment to emerging technologies and beyond, successful, sustainable businesses must adapt as their industry changes and the needs of their customers and clients change.
+As a business matures, what it needs to deliver a competitive product or service will grow and evolve.
+From personnel to workflow management to capital investment to emerging technologies and beyond, successful and sustainable businesses must adapt as their industry changes and the needs of their customers change.

 The companies that fare best through these changes are the ones who forecast their industry’s evolution and make thorough plans accordingly.
 Planning for these changes can be a challenge—but with the right data, research, and most importantly, a clear roadmap, a company can not only survive downturns but thrive through them.

-Perhaps no area of business will need to be updated and projected more accurately than its use and application of available technologies.
-By improving work processes, delivering more accurate and useful data, and generally improving capability, technological advancement is the most viable candidate to disrupt your business-as-usual.
+Perhaps the area of business that you'll need to update and project most accurately is how you'll use and apply available technologies.
+By improving work processes, delivering more accurate and useful data, and generally improving capability, technological advancement may be the best way to improve your business.

 This article will focus on technology roadmaps—what they are and how they may be useful in planning a sustainable future for your business or organization.